-Purchases of equipment, infrastructure, or other assets used for the action must be declared as depreciation costs.
-Moreover, an applicant can request to include in the Grant Agreement equipment, infrastructure or other assets purchased specifically for the action (or developed as part of the action tasks) that may be declared full exceptionally as capitalised costs32.
+For all main grants, the purchase of equipment, infrastructure, or other assets used for the action must be budgeted as depreciation costs, in line with the beneficiary's usual accounting practices.
+However, at the request of the applicant, equipment, infrastructure, or other assets purchased specifically for the action (or developed as part of the action tasks) may, exceptionally, be included as full capitalised costs.
+These items should be clearly listed and justified in the proposal.